KaciGarcon/OADM/README.md

-# Fick OaDM
+# OaDM

-I hope they step on a LEGO
+I'm a problem child
+I'm a problem child, yes I am
+I'm a problem child
+And I'm wild